CRA Instalment Payments: Interest vs. Penalties

 Required Tax Instalments for Individuals

-As an individual, you may have to pay tax instalments to Canada Revenue Agency (CRA) if your income does not have the appropriate amount of tax withheld, or if you are self-employed, have rental or investment income, certain pension payments, or have income from more than one job.
-Instalments are requested if your net tax owing in either of the two previous years was more than $3,000.
+To avoid interest charges, you have to pay tax instalments to Canada Revenue Agency (CRA) if your net tax owing in either of the two previous years was more than $3,000.
+This can happen if your income does not have the appropriate amount of tax withheld, or if you are self-employed, have rental or investment income, certain pension payments, or have income from more than one job.

-CRA will notify you if you are likely to have to pay tax instalments.
+CRA will notify you if you have to pay tax instalments.
 You will receive a reminder in February for March and June payments, and in August for September and December payments.
-Instalment reminders can be found in My Account.
+Instalment reminders can also be found in My Account.

 Instalment interest and possible penalty charges will be applied if you do not pay your required tax instalments, or if you have paid insufficient amounts.